zevv/npeg/README.md

 - Character and string literals: `'x'` / `"xyz"` / `i"xyz"`

   Characters and strings are literally matched.
-If a string is prefixed with `i`, it will be matched case insentive.
+If a string is prefixed with `i`, it will be matched case insensitive.

 - Character sets: `{'x','y'}`